Necromunda/RadioTower/Setup/README.txt

 "eventHacktime": 1.0,

 Type: string
-Description: Default lootcrate, must be one of "RTLootcrate_White", "RTLootcrate_Gray", "RTLootcrate_Red" or "RTLootcrate_Yellow"
+Description: Default lootcrate, Use any container classname you wish but i recommend the use of one of these: "RTLootcrate_White", "RTLootcrate_Gray", "RTLootcrate_Red" or "RTLootcrate_Yellow"
 "eventDefaultLootcrate": "RTLootcrate_White",

 Type: bool